olton/DatetimeJS/README.md

 # Datetime

-Datetime.js is a minimalist JavaScript library that parses, validates, manipulates, and displays dates and times for modern browsers with comfort modern API.
+Datetime.js is a minimalist JavaScript library that parses, validates, manipulates, and displays dates and times for modern browsers with comfortable modern API.